iifl-logo

 Financial assets mainly consist of investments, loans, trade receivables, cash and cash equivalents, bank balances and interest accrued on deposits etc.

-(b) Other financial assets: Other financial assets includes trade receivables, other contract assets, loans, security deposits etc.
+b) Other financial assets: Other financial assets include trade receivables, other contract assets, loans, security deposits etc. Trade receivables accounted for 13% of revenue in 2026, compared with 10% in the previous year.

 IV.
 Equity